 I was feeling very uninspired.
 I spent an afternoon running simple errands and came home exhausted.
 It was late and we still didn't have lunch.
 My daughter suggested ebelskivers.
 We haven't made them in quite some time – I was feeling inspired.

 Ebelskivers.
-You either know them or you don’t.
-They’re a small, round filled Dutch pancake.
+You either know them or you don't.
+They're a small, round filled Danish pancake.
 Think a warm, filled munchkin in pancake form.

 There are as many ebelskivers recipes as pancake or waffle recipes.
 I'm confident that they all work – it's just about personal preference on taste and texture.
 I prefer buttermilk in all pancake & waffle recipes.
 I also choose to separate the eggs and beat the egg whites – I feel the finished product is lighter and fluffier this way.
 I know many folks just use boxed pancake mix – if boxed pancake mix is your thing then go for it.